-A short circuit journey from Brisbane offering daily world heritage guided walks in the Australian Gondwana rainforests, Main Range, Girraween, New England and Oxley Wild Rivers National Parks.
-An unsurpassed range of scenery and protected habitats from open woodlands to sub-tropical and snow gum forests at 1564m, before descending to the beaches of the Pacific Ocean and Cape Byron – 7 days departing Brisbane
+A short 7 day tour from Brisbane offering daily guided walks in the Australian World Heritage Gondwana rainforest, Border Ranges, Girraween, Bald Rock, New England and Oxley Wild Rivers National Parks.
+Massive monoliths, gorges and ravines, waterfalls and wildlife.
+An unsurpassed range of scenery and protected habitats from the snow gum forests at 1564m, over untracked wilderness to the beaches of the Pacific Ocean and Cape Byron – 7 days departing Brisbane

-Single Supplement not available.
+Single Supplement part available.
 Special Discounts apply to this tour.
-See Clause 4 of the Terms and Conditions.
 Early Bird price reverts to the Regular Price 6 months prior to each tour departure date.
-Minimum number of guests for this tour is 4.

-You’ll return to Brisbane through the intensely beautiful big rivers and “rainbow country” preferred by today’s alternative life-stylers for their life enhancing energy and environment.
+You’ll return to Brisbane through the intensely beautiful big rivers and “rainbow country” preferred by today’s alternative life-stylers seeking life enhancing energy and environment.

 Have you completed this tour?
 Click here to submit a review!

 Pre departure administration in Brisbane as guest arrivals determine.